-I gathered some new information about cloth masks from the CDC website.
+I gathered some new information about using cloth face coverings to protect from COVID-19 from the Center for Disease Control website.
 It says:

 Multi-layer cloth masks can both block up to 50-70% of these fine droplets and particles and limit the forward spread of those that are not captured.
 Upwards of 80% blockage has been achieved in human experiments that have measured blocking of all respiratory droplets, with cloth masks in some studies performing on par with surgical masks as barriers for source control.

-These masks have 2 layers of fabric, but of course you can use more layers than that if you would like better protection.
+These fabric masks have 2 layers of fabric, but of course you can use more layers than that if you would like better protection.
+If you layer the

 After you are vaccinated, you can sew a pretty Vaccination Card Holder Wallet to keep your record in.

 The free template includes the following sizes:

 child small (for ages 2-5)

 medium (great for tweens, teens, and women)

 large (for women who want a more generous fit plus men)